 With that, in this article, we’ll show you a way for you to understand your own path – through the Jungian archetypes.

 But why the Jungian Archetypes?

-If you think of these 12 archetypes, you’ll realize that they are more than just concepts in psychology.
+If you think of the jungian archetypes, you’ll realize that they are more than just concepts in psychology.
 Instead, these archetypes are real representations of who we are and what we do as individuals.
 Drawing from the shared universal experiences of man, such archetypes serve as the most basic foundation in comprehending our nature.

 While these archetypes are not necessarily qualities of the human being, they are still valuable since such is a collection of shared responses coming from the collective consciousness itself.
 As such, Jung pointed out that all of these archetypes are within us, its just that some are more dominant over the others.

 Thus, with the set of responses that are outlined by these 12 archetypes, we are able to somehow determine our overall direction in life, including our businesses.
 With that, here’s a quick list of the qualities of each archetype and how they can impact your business:

 - Caregiver archetype – you must capitalize on your ability to make others feel genuinely cared for.
 By creating products that prioritize the consumers first, they’ll see your genuine intention.